shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

      - **`PREMIUM_CUSTOMER`** : Customer segmentation used to differentiate shoppers by the price point of products they buy and the types of products they buy.
 It is used to identify whether customers may spend more for quality or brand or whether they will purchase the cheapest options.

 ## **Loading Dataset**

 Time to load our dataset, having given a glimpse of the data, we can define our data types, similar to how you would do in SQL.
-Well load both of the files and merge them together on column **LYLTY_CARD_NBR**
+Well load both of the files and merge them together on column **LYLTY_CARD_NBR**, we'll also make some minor adjustments before we start exploring the dataset.

 ```python